JonMaurer/jonmaurer/README.md

 # Howdy!
-My name is Jon and I’m a glaciologist and climate scientist pursuing my PhD at The University of Washington.
+My name is Jon (He/Him) and I’m a glaciologist and climate scientist pursuing my PhD at The University of Washington.

 ## about me
--  pronouns: He/Him
 -  MSc at The University of Maine
 -  BS in climate science at The University of Maine
 -  BS in Oceanography at The University of Maine